Something Deep Inside: Release and chart performance

 "Something Deep Inside" was released in the United Kingdom on 18 September 2000.
 The song debuted on the UK Singles Chart at number four on the week starting 24 September 2000.
 It remained on the chart for nine weeks, exiting the top 75 on 13 January 2001.
 The song debuted at number 44 in Ireland and reached its peak of number 33 the next week, then spent two more weeks in the top 50 before dropping out.
 In Switzerland, the song debuted on the Swiss Hitparade on 22 October 2000 at number 97.

 In Australia, "Something Deep Inside" debuted on the ARIA Singles Chart on 1 October 2000 at number 24.
 Four weeks later, the song peaked at number 20.
 The track debuted in New Zealand on 8 October 2000 at number 29, her first charting outside of the top 10.
-It peaked at number 18 three weeks later and remained on the singles chart for six weeks.
+It peaked at number 18 three weeks later and remained on the RIANZ Singles Chart for six weeks.